 ## [1] TRUE TRUE

-1. Why do you need to use unlist() to convert a list to an atomic vector?
-Why doesn’t as.vector() work?
+to convert a list to an atomic vector?
+Why doesn’tas.vector()

 Answer: